FelipePulcherio/price-web-scraper/README.md

 The app will allow users to:

-- Search for products by name, model or specifications.
+- Search for products by name, model or brand.
-- View a product's current lowest price from a set of trustworthy online stores.
+- View a product's current lowest price from a set of online stores.
 - View a product's historical price trend.
-- View a product's specifications as detailed by the manufacturer.
+- View a product's specifications as detailed by the manufacturer (Future implementation).
-- Navigate between products categories.
+- Navigate between products categories (Future implementation).
-- Navigate between daily/weekly deal highlights.
+- Navigate between daily/weekly deal highlights (Future implementation).
+- Select a country (Future Implementation).
 - Create/login to an account.
 - Save product searches (Future implementation).
-- Create and set price alert notifications by email.
+- Create and set price alert notifications by email (Future implementation).
 - Use it's mobile website version.

 <br>